Edusantosi/IoT_Water_Quality_Solution/README.md

 ## How to run it
 ### Arduino
-To un the code in the Arduino MKR1000 just
+To run the code in the Arduino MKR1000 just download the main.ino and sectretos_arduino.h (here you just must put your credentials) You will also need toinstall the dependencies listed afterwards and once everything is set up, you'll just need to configure thethings.io application.

 ### Dependencies
 - **ArduinoMqttClient.h**